 An introduction to website creation and marketing related to E-Commerce business.
 Topics may include market research, usability issues, and design guidelines which include marketing approaches such as importance of logos, psychology of color, product promotion and cost factors.
 Students will develop and test a website using popular web development software.
-Prerequisite: CSCI 1203; MKTG 2423 recommended.
 Crosslisted with CSYS 1393.